ejeschke/ginga/doc/install.rst

 =========

 Ginga can use either PyQt or PySide, version 4 or 5.
-It will auto-detect which one is installed.
+It will auto-detect which one is installed, using the ``qtpy`` compatibility package.
 There is support for both the basic widget and the full reference viewer.

 .. note:: If you have both installed and you want to use a specific one
 	  then set the environment variable QT_API to either "pyqt" or